 - Website: www.neuschwanstein.de

-Take the train to Füssen, then hop on the bus Nr.
+- By Train: Take the train to Füssen, then hop on the bus Nr.
 RVA/OVG 78 into the direction of Schwangau.
-Get off at the Hohenschwangau/ Alpseestraße stop and walk up the hill to the castle.
+Get off at the Hohenschwangau/Alpseestraße stop and walk up the hill to the castle.

 - You can only visit the lavish interior of the castle as part of a guided tour.
 Tours last approximately 30 minutes.

-- Combination tickets to all of King Ludwig II's palaces (Neuschwanstein, Linderhof and Herrenchiemsee) cost 24 euros.
-They are valid for six months and you can visit each of the palaces once.
+- Combination tickets for all of King Ludwig II's palaces (Neuschwanstein, Linderhof, and Herrenchiemsee) are available They are valid for six months and you can visit each of the palaces once.

 - No photographing or filming is allowed inside the castle.